June 17, Saturday, Day 68

 George directed us right into his neighborhood in Brick, NJ, right off Barnegat Bay, where we were able to tie up to his neighbor’s dock and be connected to the 30amp electric our boats require.
 Very nice.

-Two other looper couples are in the area, also waiting the weather window for the ocean voyage to Sandy Hook and NYC.
-Pat and George invited us all to share a wonderful evening with them with all the NJ Italian cuisine fixin’s.
+But there’s more… Two other looper couples are in the area, also waiting the weather window for the ocean voyage to Sandy Hook and NYC.
+Pat and George invited us all to share a wonderful evening with them with all the New Jersey Italian cuisine fixin’s.
 Their boats are the HMS Happy Happy (Terry and Pat Moy) and Corsica Lady (John and Sarah Hedegaard).
 It was a great evening sharing interesting and funny stories about our experiences.

 Much Thanks to George and Pat (on either ends of the table)!